ablanco1950/HASTIE_NAIVEBAYES/README.md

 Resources: Java 8

+The programs need to record files on disk:

+Hastie_10_2Weighted88PerCentHits,txt, with all te records of training, adding 0 or 1 if the record have been considered hit or failures.
+This allows one manual inspectión and test the results.

+HastieTestWithClassAsigned.txt tat is te output of the test files with the classes assigned acording wit the model.

+For this reason, it is necessary to create a folder in the C: directory with the name of HASTIE_NAIVEBAYES and to which writing rights are assigned to the user who executes the program.
+Ultimately c: drives are write-protected.
+You can also change the directory and folder, but in that case you would have to change the references to C:\SUSY_WEIGHTED_V1 in the .bat file.

 Functioning:

 Hastie_NaiveBayes.jar and Hastie_NaiveBayes.bat are downloaded to any directory.
 The test file Hastie10_2.csv is downloaded to the C: directory.